 Great Lakes is one of the most commonly assigned servicers for federal student loans.

-Definitely, you are concerned about whether the communication you received is legitimate or not.
+Definitely, you are concerned about whether the communication you received is legitimate.
 Yes, you have the option to cross-check.
-What you need to do is, visit the website studentaid.gov and log in to your Federal Student Aid account.
-There you can see your federal student loan information, including your servicers for each loan.
+What you need to do is visit the website studentaid.gov and log in to your Federal Student Aid account.
+There, you can see your federal student loan information, including your servicers for each loan.

 You can be a victim of student loan scams.
-According to the US Department of Education, there is a possibility, some scammers contact Great Lakes borrowers and make false claims about student loan forgiveness or student loan status.
-Several debt relief funds also offer help with student loans, just to charge the borrowers for services that are free of cost otherwise, which may include deferment or lowering down the payment.
+According to the US Department of Education, there is a possibility that some scammers contact Great Lakes borrowers and make false claims about student loan forgiveness or student loan status.
+Several debt relief funds also offer help with student loans, just to charge the borrowers for services free of cost otherwise, which may include deferment or lowering the payment.

 You must read this to avoid loan scams.
 This way, you can prevent financial loss.
 You always contact your servicer through a secure way you are familiar with.